 MER Lab focuses on the design, engineering, research, development and characterization of materials for electrochemical applications in sustainable energy generation and environmental protection.
 Our focus is on understanding electron transfer processes using spectroscopic techniques (including synchrotron-based techniques), and applying that knowledge to solve interdisciplinary materials and engineering problems.
 Electrochemistry and spectroscopy can be used to obtain complementary information; electrochemistry assesses the nature and kinetics of an electron transfer reaction and spectroscopy, often used simultaneously with electrochemistry in our research, provides chemical and molecular information of the same reaction.
-Our research is primarily in the area of corrosion and corrosion protection, and electrochemical engineering.
-CLICK HERE to learn about existing projects.
+Our research is primarily in the area of materials for energy.

 Professor Dev Chidambaram

 Ormat Technologies Scholar of Materials and Interfaces

 Director - MER Laboratory